deepali-kadway/deepali-kadway/README.md

 #### ✨ Part of FTTx (Fiber Rollout) Testing in India
 Part of JioFiber (FTTx) rollout, launch of fiber connectivity in India by Jio (equivalent of TELUS/Rogers), which now constitutes for more than 10 million JioFiber customers.

+#### ✨ Part of 4G to 5G telecom mobility in India
+Testing and Support lead for SIT during 4G to 5G telecom mobility rollout for Jio Platforms Limited in India.

 # 🌟 Certifications

 ### ISTQB CTFL Certified